State Records accepts transfers of permanent records which are over 15 years old or no longer needed by your agency or local council.

+The steps are broadly described by the following flowchart.
 N.B.
 This flowchart is not a comprehensive depiction of the transfer process.

 If you have questions about transferring permanent records, email the Archive Team, providing information about the type and quantity of records that you have, date range, system of arrangement of the records, and the disposal schedule that makes the records permanent.
 An Archivist will contact you with further enquiries or to provide you with advice.